After more than 6 months of silence I am back.

 My favorite part was when the presenter read 1 Nephi 16:23

 "And it came to pass I Nephi, did make out of wood a bow, and out of a straight stick, an arrow; wherefore, I did arm myself with a bow and arrow, with a sling and with stones.
-And I said unto my father: Wither shall I go to obtain food?"
+And I said unto my father: Wither shall I go to obtain food?"He then compared the FH consultants to Nephi.

 He made these things YET he went to his father and asked him WHERE he should hunt.